 For patients visiting our clinics, optical shops and surgery centers, we have implemented the following protocols:

-- Please plan arrive 10 minutes before your appointment.
+- Please plan to arrive at least 10 minutes before your appointment.
 You may conveniently and safely pre-register through our Phreesia system in advance of your visit by clicking on the link sent via text or email prior to your scheduled visit.
 If you did not receive a notification, please notify our patient service representatives at the clinic and they will update your contact information.

-- We ask that any family members or friends accompanying you wait outside during your visit unless approved by staff.
+- We ask that you limit those who accompany you to your visit to one person.
 Exceptions are unaccompanied minors or those requiring special assistance.

 We are confident that these precautions along with our enhanced cleaning protocols will provide the highest level of protection possible.